 SHIPS AND SHIPWRECKS ALONG THE MANITOWOC COUNTY SHORE

-Most of my information has come from David Swayze A great site about ships and shipwrecks on the Great Lakes.
+Most of my information below has come from David Swayze A great site about ships and shipwrecks on the Great Lakes.

 If anyone has any information to add to this page, please send it in and I will add it.
 Would love to get the original newspaper accounts of the disasters.
 They can be typed into an email and sent to me.